-We offer an international syllabus of the CIR which captures the essential elements common to international markets.
+We offer an international syllabus which captures the essential elements common to international markets.

-The certificate currently runs in the UK, Hong Kong, Indonesia, Latin America, Malaysia, the Middle East (CIRO), Netherlands, Romania, Singapore, Spain and Sri Lanka.
+The certificate currently runs in the UK, Hong Kong, Indonesia, KSA, Latin America, Malaysia, the Middle East (CIRO), Netherlands, Qatar, Romania, Singapore and Spain.

-Over 1,650 successful candidates
+Over 1,800 successful candidates